Edited by: Keri Stooksbury

 7. Travel Around the City for Free

-When it comes to exploring Miami, you’re not restricted by expensive taxis or car rental.
+When it comes to exploring Miami, you’re not restricted by expensive taxis or car rentals.
 Free transport is available to nearly every corner of the city and includes the Metromover that operates downtown and in the Brickell area and multiple trolley services.
 Trolleys are available across Miami Beach, Coral Gables, Doral, and more and look like vintage streetcars.
 You can hop on and off at your leisure.

 Hot Tip:Take a look at a map of the Miami trolley system to see where you can travel on your trip.